dartmouth-cs52-16x/16X-git-map/README.md

 First off, clone your repo!
 Or continue working from where you left off above.

 ##### 1. Work on Code
 Start a local feature branch and do work on it.
 A branch keeps your work separate from the main or *master* branch.
-Think of this as a tree where the *master* branch can be thought of as the trunk. `git checkout -b` will both create a new branch and check it out to make it the current branch you are working on.
+Think of this as a tree where the *master* branch can be thought of as the trunk.

 ```
 git branch <feature>  #creates new branch